-For CISOs at mid-size and enterprise companies, partnering with a Managed Security Service Provider (MSSP) for Managed Detection and Response (MDR) and Security Operations Center (SOC) operations is a strategic move toward achieving cyber resilience.
+For CISOs at commercial and enterprise companies, partnering with a Managed Security Service Provider (MSSP) for Managed Detection and Response (MDR) and Security Operations Center (SOC) operations is a strategic move toward achieving cyber resilience.
 This means more than just security; it's about an organization's ability to withstand, respond to, and recover from cyber threats with minimal disruption.
+Achieving this level of resilience requires process-driven cyber resilience that goes beyond reactive measures to build systematic, automated responses.

 Simply outsourcing security operations doesn't guarantee resilience.
+Understanding the MSSP versus MSP security focus is crucial for making the right partnership decision.
 Insights from security leaders we spoke with who had MSSP partnerships reveal a consistent, critical theme: the necessity of keeping control.

 This isn't about micromanaging the MSSP.
 It's about ensuring the MSSP acts as a true extension of your security team.
 Deeply integrating them into your overall cyber resilience strategy is the goal versus the MSSP operating as an isolated "black box."